9th Summit of the Non-Aligned Movement: Guests

-Alongside states following organizations attended as guests: Commonwealth Secretariat, Food and Agriculture Organization, International Committee of the Red Cross, International Conference on the Question of Palestine, International Fund for Agricultural Development, Latin American Economic System, International Federation of Red Cross and Red Crescent Societies, Preferential Trading Area (PTA), Southern African Development Coordination Conference, United Nations Ad Hoc Committee on the Indian Ocean, United Nations Committee on the Exercise of the Inalienable Rights Of the Palestinian People, United Nations Conference on Trade and Development, United Nations Council for Namibia, United Nations Development Programme, United Nations Industrial Development Organization, United Nations High Commissioner for Refugees, United Nations Institute for Disarmament Research, UNICEF, United Nations Research and Training Centre for the Advancement of Women, United Nations Special Committee against Apartheid, World Association for World Federation, Special Committee on the Situation with Regard to the Implementation of the Declaration on the Granting of Independence to the Colonial Countries and Peoples, World Food Council, World Food Programme and World Health Organization.
+Alongside states, the following organizations attended as guests: Commonwealth Secretariat, Food and Agriculture Organization, International Committee of the Red Cross, International Conference on the Question of Palestine, International Fund for Agricultural Development, Latin American Economic System, International Federation of Red Cross and Red Crescent Societies, Preferential Trading Area (PTA), Southern African Development Coordination Conference, United Nations Ad Hoc Committee on the Indian Ocean, United Nations Committee on the Exercise of the Inalienable Rights Of the Palestinian People, United Nations Conference on Trade and Development, United Nations Council for Namibia, United Nations Development Programme, United Nations Industrial Development Organization, United Nations High Commissioner for Refugees, United Nations Institute for Disarmament Research, UNICEF, United Nations Research and Training Centre for the Advancement of Women, United Nations Special Committee against Apartheid, World Association for World Federation, Special Committee on the Situation with Regard to the Implementation of the Declaration on the Granting of Independence to the Colonial Countries and Peoples, World Food Council, World Food Programme and World Health Organization.

 Cultural Heritage

 Belgrade Urban Monuments Submitted by Yugoslav Municipalities

 The 1989 conference was commemorated in various ways including by commemorative gifts to the City of Belgrade by various Yugoslav municipalities, companies and individuals.
 The City of Skopje, capital of the Socialist Republic of Macedonia, sent the Associative Figure by Vasil Vasilev.
-Other municipalities from Macedonia provided mosaic by Momčilo Petrovski for a building in Knez Mihailova Street, number 27.
+Other municipalities from Macedonia provided a mosaic by Momčilo Petrovski for a building in Knez Mihailova Street, number 27.

 Municipalities from the regions of Slavonia and Baranya in the Socialist Republic of Croatia provided a commemorative fountain in front of the Music Academy in Belgrade.
 The City of Split provided its own commemorative fountain that was built in the Academic Park.
 Municipalities from Zagorje, Gospić, Karlovac and Sisak region provided a mural by Ivan Rabuzin for a building in Knez Mihailova Street.
 Municipalities from the region of Dalmatia and the City of Osijek jointly provided Victory fountain by Jovana Nježić for the Tašmajdan Park.
 Bjelovar and Varaždin provided the sculpture The Woman Who Sits by Ivan Sabolić.